azhao1981/system-design-primer/README.md

   <br/>
 </p>

-A reverse proxy is a web server that centralizes internal services and provides unified interfaces to the public.
-Requests from clients are forwarded to a server that can fulfill it before the reverse proxy returns the server's response to the client.
+A reverse proxy is a web server that centralizes internal services and provides unified(统一) interfaces to the public.
+Requests from clients are forwarded to a server that can fulfill(满足) it before the reverse proxy returns the server's response to the client.

 Additional benefits include:

 * **Increased security** - Hide information about backend servers, blacklist IPs, limit number of connections per client
-* **Increased scalability and flexibility** - Clients only see the reverse proxy's IP, allowing you to scale servers or change their configuration
+* **Increased scalability(可扩展性) and flexibility(灵活性)** - Clients only see the reverse proxy's IP, allowing you to scale servers or change their configuration
 * **SSL termination** - Decrypt incoming requests and encrypt server responses so backend servers do not have to perform these potentially expensive operations
     * Removes the need to install [X.509 certificates](https://en.wikipedia.org/wiki/X.509) on each server
 * **Compression** - Compress server responses